 Whether that’s shared experience, qualifications, or a membership fee.

-Being the founder of Nurture 4 Life but not having had a baby of my own means I am in the “mum club” but yet so not part of it.
-And yet being in that position also brings its own benefits.
+Being the founder of Nurture 4 Life but not having had a baby of my own means I am in the “mum club” and yet so not part of it.
+But being in that position also brings its own benefits.
 It is a privilege being involved in each woman’s journey.
 It also means that everything is about supporting them, listening without judgement rather than my own personal experience clouding the issue, whether intentionally or not.

 “Do you have children?” – a question I often hear when we’ve spent the last hour talking about how they are feeling, what their pregnancy has been like, their birth concerns etc. “Well, no”.
 And there are times when I can see their face change as they think “but how can you know?”
 And my answer?
 “Well, you don’t need to be ill to be a good doctor”.

 It’s not as if I grew up thinking that I never wanted children.
 I love children.
-I have three nieces I absolutely adore and fell head over heels in love with them the minute I first set eyes on them.
+I have three nieces and a nephew I absolutely adore and fell head over heels in love with them the minute I first set eyes on them.
 And I’m a really great aunt, even if I do say so myself.
-I just didn’t meet the right man, wasn’t in a position to go it alone and I’m now 41 and I know that it just wasn’t meant to be.
+I just didn’t meet the right man, wasn’t in a position to go it alone and I’m now in my mid-40’s and I know that it just wasn’t meant to be.
 I was meant to do other things in life – like being an ace aunt! – and helping others is my baby and my passion.

 I’ll be completely honest, I don’t truly know what it’s like.